kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Each testimonial now sits in a div container.
+Each part also sits in a container. testimonial, author and url classes have been added to each part.
+* Added settings to show the URLs of testimonials as an active link and whether or not to add a nofollow relationship on them.

 = 1.4 =
 * Moved admin pages to a class.
 This helped decrease the amount of queries to the database and removed global functions
 * Added a rotating testimonial shortcode.
 Use with [hms_testimonials_rotating group=1 seconds=6]